Something to Remember: Background

 After a controversy-fueled period, Madonna's personal life had started to dominate over her musical career.
 "She knew it was time to make a change" as said by a member of her management team who claimed that she wanted to prove there was more to her than the constant media circus surrounding her.
 J. Randy Taraborrelli, author of Madonna: An Intimate Biography, documented that Madonna had previously stated that many of her songs have been overlooked in response to current trends.
 In August 1995, it was confirmed that Madonna had been working on a compilation album of full ballads, tentatively titled I Want You, which would be released around Christmas season.
 According to Taraborrelli, whether Madonna wanted to release such an album because "she had a point to prove or simply to keep a contractual obligation, [the album] did make a statement."
 Described as a "love letter from Madonna to her fans and music lovers alike" the compilation seemed to notify her contemporaries of her musical talent.
-On the album's liner note, Madonna further explained:
+In the album's liner notes, Madonna further explained:

 So much controversy has swirled around my career this past decade that very little attention ever gets paid to my music.
 The songs are all but forgotten.
 While I have no regrets regarding the choices I've made artistically, I've learned to appreciate the idea of doing things in a simpler way.
 So without a lot of fanfare, without any distractions, I present to you this collection of ballads.
 Some are old, some are new.
 All of them are from my heart.

 The new material for the album saw her collaboration with a well-known producer David Foster, who had worked with the likes of Barbra Streisand, Al Jarreau and Earth, Wind & Fire.
 Foster recalled the first time Madonna's publicist Liz Rosenberg contacted him for a dinner with the singer: "When Madonna first called, I was a little surprised - my music isn't really hip enough for her - but I guess her camp thought we should meet, and I got a call from Liz Rosenberg, the PR maven who has been with Madonna from the beginning."
 Not long after the dinner, Madonna and Foster began the recording session in his Malibu studio.
 During the album conception, Madonna was also asked by her Bedtime Stories producer Nellee Hooper to collaborate with British trip hop group Massive Attack for a Marvin Gaye tribute album.
 Previously, the band had offered the collaboration to several artists, including Chaka Khan who rejected it.
 Madonna and Massive Attack covered Gaye's 1976 hit "I Want You", which finished among the new material for Something to Remember and was also included on the Inner City Blues: The Music of Marvin Gaye released by Motown Records.